wkumari/draft-wkumari-capport-icmp-unreach/README.md

    [RFC Editor: Please remove this section before publication ]

+   From -01 to 02.

+   o  Added a new ICMP Type, redefined message payload and flags, and
+      introduces Codes/C-Types.

    From -00 to 01.

    o  Changed the Captive Portal URL to a URI, and specificed that this